fcarli3/tiny_encryption_algorithm/README.md

 # tiny_encryption_algorithm
-Final Project of Hardware and Embedded Security course
+Final Project of Hardware and Embedded Security course (Master's Degree in Cybersecurity at [University of Pisa](https://cysec.unipi.it/)).

 ## Authors
  - [Francesco Carli](https://github.com/fcarli3)